-Headless in e-commerce.
+Headless e-commerce.
 What do you need to know?

-Headless is software that allows you to display content from your online shop on any device and truly enter the omnichannel.
+Headless commerce - what is this craziness all about?
+Headless commerce is software that allows you to display content from your online shop on any device and truly enter the omnichannel.
 How is this possible?
-How does it actually work?
+How does the headless commerce platform actually work?
 And isn't it just another trendy word with little meaning behind it?
-We can answer the last question straight away: Headless is a powerful tool that will free you from the constraints of the devices you appear on.
+We can answer the last question straight away: A headless commerce solution is a powerful tool that will free you from the constraints of the devices you appear on.
 As for the other questions, we answer them further on.

 From this article you will learn: